 Being involved in an investigation relating to indecent image charges can be a highly stressful time.
-Your reputation is at stake.
-Added to this, it is one of the most difficult areas to specifically define in the law and yet can be punishable by imprisonment.
+Your reputation and liberty is at stake.
+Added to this, it is one of the most difficult areas to define by law and yet can be punishable by imprisonment.

 What are indecent images?

-There are three categories – or ‘grades’ – of indecent images defined in law:
+There are three categories – or ‘grades’ – of indecent images of children defined in law:

 - Category A – explicit images of sexual penetration, sadism or sexual activity with an animal

 - Category B – explicit images of non-penetrative sexual activity

 - Category C – explicit images of erotic or sexual posing